featurevisor/featurevisor/docs/sdks/create.md

 We wish to maintain feature parity across all SDKs in various different programming languages, so we can provide a consistent experience to our developers.

-To achieve this, we have defined a set of common interfaces that each SDK should implement.
+To achieve this, we have defined a set of common [interfaces](https://github.com/featurevisor/featurevisor/blob/main/packages/types/src/index.ts) that each SDK should implement.

+## Interfaces

+It's worth referring to the common TypeScript interfaces defined [here](https://github.com/featurevisor/featurevisor/blob/main/packages/types/src/index.ts) that both the SDK and CLI use.

+There are also additional interfaces defined for SDK alone [here](https://github.com/featurevisor/featurevisor/tree/main/packages/sdk/src).

 ### Instance

-An SDK instance should be created by calling a function `createInstance`, which should receive a configuration object as an argument, which can choose to call "constructor options".
+An SDK instance should be created by calling a function `createInstance`, which should receive a configuration object as an argument, that we call "constructor options".

 Example in JavaScript: